 Without Rolling Stock a Railroad goes nowhere, except like mine around in a dog-bone circle.
 Commodities need to move and we need something to pull behind our expensive engines.
 At first I had the Bachmann cars, still have some of them.
 They were rolling all over the layout.
 As the new MR&L took over a new batch of rolling stock was needed and obtained.
 The San Juan Car Co fit the bill but not the pocket book.
-I bought almost a whole tax returns worth one year, and have 10 cars operating with 34 more in a box waiting to be built.
+I bought almost a whole tax returns worth one year.

-I have a Loco Painters Rotary snow plow with about 3,000 casting to put together some day also.
+I have a Loco Painters Rotary Snow Plow and Spreader with about 3,000 castings to put together some day.

 I am going to show you here several kinds of the rolling stock that the MR&L has in their inventory.
 These are what were formerly the cars of the D&RGW, which was acquired by the MR&L.